hoang-tran/hoang-tran.github.io/_posts/2016-09-12-unit-test-network-layer-in-ios.md

 summary: Learn how to design, code and unit test your RESTful network layer in iOS using Mockingjay.
 tags: ios network unittest rest api
 image: unit-test-network-layer-in-ios/mockingjay.jpg
+related: [
+  'How to write unit tests in iOS Part 1: XCTestCase', 'How to write unit tests in iOS Part 2: Behavior-driven Development (BDD)', 'Write better unit test assertions with Nimble'
+]
 ---

 Network communication is a crucial part in every iOS apps.